-Except for the CADD/BIM Technology program (where available), all programs at the school are offered in a blended format, where lectures are delivered online, class assignments are completed using the student online platform, and laboratory work is performed on campus.
+Programs at the school are delivered in a fully residential or in a blended format.
+When offered in a blended format, lectures are delivered online, class assignments are completed using the student online platform, and laboratory work is performed on campus.
 Academic requirements and expectations for residential and blended programs are identical, and all students have full availability of services and resources regardless of delivery method.
-Weekly schedules include in-person on campus hours and online synchronous and asynchronous hours.
-Activity in online synchronous and asynchronous hours must be academically-related to count for academic credit.
+Weekly schedules include inperson on campus hours and online synchronous and asynchronous hours.
+Activity in online synchronous and asynchronous hours must be academically related to count for academic credit and integrity, i.e., student's commitment to complete their own work without undue help, is expected.